 Credit cards and lenders consider the amount of credit card debt you have when you apply for a new account.
 Several high balances can indicate that you have more debt than you can handle.
 Creditors will question whether you can actually handle another loan obligation.
 Keep your balances low to make yourself a more attractive borrower, especially if you're getting ready to apply for a mortgage or auto loan.

 Monthly finance charges are calculated based on your credit card balance and your interest rate.
 The higher your balance, the higher your finance charges will be.
 Carrying a high credit card balance can cost hundreds of dollars in a year, especially if you’re only making minimum payments.
 Promotional interest rate periods are an exception, but pay off as much of your balance as you can during the promotional period so you’ll pay less interest once the introductory rate expires.

 The minimum payment is higher.

 Have you ever paid attention to how your credit card minimum payment moves in relation to your credit card balance?
 Minimum payments are typically calculated as a percentage of your credit card balance, 2% or 3% of the balance, for example.
 As your credit card balance grows, so does your minimum payment.
 Paying more than the minimum is always best to help you pay off your balance faster.
 However, if you’re ever in a bind and need to pay the minimum, a high credit card balance will make the minimum payment more expensive.

 You're at a higher risk of being in debt.

-People get into debt by borrowing more money than they can afford to pay back.
+Debt happens when you repeatedly borrow more money than you're willing to pay pack.
 Having a high credit card balance, especially on more than one credit card, doesn’t help your debt situation.
 Keep your balances low, or paid off even, to avoid being in debt.

 You have less available credit.